 The water mains serving the project site provide adequate flows and pressure for fire suppression.
 Additionally, the local fire agency or California Department of Forestry, as appropriate, has reviewed and approved the project plans, assuring conformity with fire protection standards that include minimum requirements for water supply for fire protection.

 6. Result in inadequate access for fire protection?

 The project's road access meets County standards and has been approved by the local fire agency.

-Significant Less than

-Or Significant

-Potentially with

-Significant Mitigation

-Impact Incorporation
+Significant Or Potentially Significant Impact Incorporation